 Under-5 mortality is the chance that a child will die before his or her fifth birthday.
 Health policymakers worldwide have used under-5 mortality as a key indicator of progress in global health and have made the reduction of under-5 mortality a primary goal.

 Cause of death

-YLL stands for years of life lost.
+YLLs stands for years of life lost.
 It is a measure of premature death within a group of people.
 YLLs are calculated by starting with the highest achievable life expectancy in a given year for a given age group, then subtracting the age at which a person in that age group dies.
-Since, for example, achievable life expectancy in 2015 is XX, a person who dies of lung cancer at age 65 will have YY years of life lost.
+For example, if achievable life expectancy in a given year for men is 81 years, a man who dies of lung cancer at age 65 will have 16 years of life lost.

 DALY stands for disability-adjusted life years.
 It is the sum of YLLs and YLDs, so DALYs take into account both premature death and health-related suffering to portray the total years of healthy life lost from all causes.
 Ranking the causes of DALYs in a population shows the health problems that cause the most suffering in a society, whether it is by killing people when they are very young, by shortening by a few years the lives of many people, or by causing daily, long-term suffering for many people.

 A risk factor is any modifiable behavior or condition that increases the likelihood that a person will experience a negative health event.
 That event could be getting an illness, having an accident that causes injury or death, or dying prematurely for any reason.
 If, over time, people engage in less risky behavior, or if fewer people live in risky conditions, then the incidence of health problems associated with that risk factor should go down.